NHS vs private maternity care: what are your options?

 Most women in the UK are supported by free NHS care throughout their pregnancy and birth.

 NHS antenatal care

-With the NHS, you get seven to ten antenatal appointments with a midwife, as well as blood tests and at least two free ultrasound scans.
-If you have more complicated needs, you’ll also see a consultant doctor in addition to your midwife appointments.
+With the NHS, you get seven to 10 with a midwife, as well as blood tests and at least two free .
+If you have more complicated needs, you’ll also see a consultant (doctor) in addition to your midwife appointments.

 NHS care when giving birth

 Most women have their baby in an NHS maternity unit.
-If you choose to have a home birth, two NHS midwives will come to your home to support you as your baby’s being born.
+If you choose to have a home birth, two NHS midwives will come to your home to support you during the birth.

 Whether you give birth in a birth centre or a labour ward, you’ll always have your own room for the birth itself and be looked after by midwives.
 However, if you’re induced you may need to spend time on a shared antenatal ward.

 Similarly, if you need to stay overnight after the birth it’s likely you’ll be moved to a postnatal ward, where you’ll be sharing a room and bathroom with a number of other women and their babies.